albus01/ibenchmark/README.md

 #Install
-Simple as it takes to type the following command:
+Simple as it takes to type the following command(online):

 > ./install.sh

-Or if you wanna build it on the local if you already have download the src,you can type following command:
+Or if you wanna build it on the local if you have already download the src,you can type following command(offline):

 > ./install_local.sh <br>
 > In this way,the lib won't install on go lib dir,this will install them on the {$pwd}/.ibenchmark.